The-Politico/django-crosswalk/docs/source/client.rst

     entity.name
     # California

-Restricting a fuzzy query to a subset
+Restricting a fuzzy query to a block
-'''''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''

-Pass a dictionary of match attributes to create a subset of entities *before* querying with a fuzzy string.
+Pass a dictionary of block attributes to reduce the number of entities *before* querying with a fuzzy string.

 .. code-block:: python